NoRedInk/ruby-style-guide/README.md

   # bad
   name = 'Bozhidar' unless name

-  # good - set name to 'Bozhidar', only if it's nil or false
+  # good:  set name to 'Bozhidar', only if it's nil or false
   name ||= 'Bozhidar'
   ```